AnantaSrikar/Cats-vs-Dogs-NN/README.md

 1. Keras
 2. matplotlib

-The dataset has been taken from [Kaggele's Cats vs Dogs](https://www.kaggle.com/c/dogs-vs-cats/data)
+The dataset has been taken from [Kaggle's Cats vs Dogs](https://www.kaggle.com/c/dogs-vs-cats/data)